tjf952/tjf952.github.io/writeups/picoctf2020.md

 **Solution**

-The title of the challenge asks 'where are the robots' implying that we might want to look at the robots.txt file on the website.
+The title of the challenge asks 'where are the robots' implying that you might want to look at the robots.txt file on the website.
 A `robots.txt` file is a text file that is used to instruct web robots or web crawlers which parts of a website to not visit.
 This text file is part of the robots exclusion protocol (REP), a group of standards that regulate how robots crawl the web.

 To view the robots.txt file, go to the following > https://jupiter.challenges.picoctf.org/problem/60915/robots.txt
 ```html